-And then, fifty and lastly, another ground of his resurrection is or was, that he might gather in all the people that God had given him, raised them from the dead, present them before the eyes of his glory, and bring them into the same joy, the same inheritance, and the same blessedness into which he himself had entered, for they are to be heirs with him, and take courage, if you can, to hope in the Lord, and to look forward to something infinitely better than the best things of this world; not only better than the worst things of this world, but better than the best.
-Look at the change he underwent at the resurrection and bless God for hope you have of the resurrection from the dead.
-See the intense interest which angels showed in the progression of the Savior toward that glory that should by and by be brought about, and imitate those angels, if you can, say, Lord, if angels, who are only your servants and not your sons and daughters, as your people, saved sinners are, if they desire to look into these things, if it be their delight and their pleasure, if they felt honored in coming down into the sepulcher, if they felt honored in bearing testimony of Christ at the sepulcher, how much more may I, a saved sinner, interested in these things to the extent the highest archangel cannot be, how much more my I desire, above all things, to look into these things, to understand them, to be charmed with them, to be delighted with them, be carried away with them?
-For these are sweet moments friends when our souls make us like the chariots of Aminadab, and we can leave all that is behind which usually so encumbers us and enter a little into the charms of the resurrection of the Lord Jesus Christ.
+And then, fifthly and lastly, another ground of his resurrection is or was, that he might gather in all the people that God had given to him, raise them from the dead, present them before the eyes of his glory, and bring them into the same joy, the same inheritance, and the same blessedness into which he himself hath entered-for they are to be heirs with him.
+Thus then, friends, look at the change the Saviour underwent at death, and take courage, if you can, to hope in the Lord, and to look forward to something infinite in the lock things of this world; not only better the infinitely better than the best things of this world; not only better than the worst things of this world, but better than the best.
+Look at the aba the worst things of this world, but better than the best.
+God for the at the change he underwent at his resurrection, and bless God for the hope you have of the resurrection from the dead.
+See the intense interest which an way of the resurrection from the dead. which angels showed in the progression of the Saviour toward that glory that should be angels, if you can. should by and by e be brought about, and imitate those angels, if you can.
+Say, Lord by be brought about, and imitate those angels, if you can.
+Say, Lord, if angels, who are only thy servants, and not thy sons and daughters daughters, as thy people, saved sinners, are-if they desire to look into honoured in coming down into the sepulchre-if they felt honoured in bearing testimoning down into the sepulchre-how much more may I, a bearing testimony of Christ at the sepulchre-how much more may I, a saved sinner of Christ at the sepulchre-how much more may I, a saved sinner, interested in these things to an extent the highest archangel cannot be cannot be how much more may I desire, above all things, to look into these things, to understand them, to be charmed with them, to be delighted with them, to be carried away with them? for those are sweet moments, friends, when our souls make us like the chariots of Aminadab, and we can leave all that behind which usually so encumbers us, and enter a little into the charms of the resurrection of the Lord Jesus Christ.